camarguinho/eda-challenge/README.md

 the structure of your data from your client applications, and to share and manage your data types and API descriptions at runtime using a REST interface.

-This powerful operator is available (already deployed and ready) in your OpenShift cluster.
+**NOTE**: This powerful operator is available (already deployed and ready) in your OpenShift cluster.
 Use it! 😉

 These references are very useful for you:

 * [Service Registry User Guide](https://access.redhat.com/documentation/en-us/red_hat_integration/2021.q3/html/service_registry_user_guide/index)

+create an eda-challenge namespace to deploy all your staff

 ## Quarkus Application